Montana-Media-Arts/220-creative-coding2-Spring2020-course/modules/week-13/_posts/2001-01-03-shoot-smooth.md

 <!-- fixed video -->

-* Keep in mind your camera often has an option to help with anti-shaking and a lot of video producers will try and help with this too.
+* Keep in mind your camera often has an option to help with anti-shaking, and a lot of video producers will try and help with this too.